VidhiTiwari18/PromptBridge/README.md

 - Gemini as a third supported platform
 - Automated tests for the backend routes
-- Deployed, hosted versions of the backend and dashboard so this doesn't require local setup to try
+- A custom domain instead of the default Render/Vercel subdomains
 ---

 ## Challenges worth mentioning